stroxler/callable_syntax_examples/draft_pep/README.rst

 It is possible to include additional positional arguments around the ``*Ts``, which we would still support, e.g.  ``(int, *Ts, str) -> R`` should be equivalent to ``Callable[[int, *Ts, str], R]``.

-QUESTION FOR EDITORS: what do I say about the fact that PEP 646 is still not accepted, but that's because of the grammar changes - the specific functionality we're outlining here doesn't require the grammar changes that are the most controversial bit; it only really requires typecheckers to understand ``TypeVarTuple``.
+QUESTION FOR EDITORS: what do I say about the fact that PEP 646 is still not accepted, but that's because of the grammar changes - the specific functionality we're outlining here doesn't require the grammar changes that are the most controversial bit; it only really requires type checkers to understand ``TypeVarTuple``.

 Usage Statistics
 ----------------